laoxiaolin/koa-typescript-1st/README.md

 # Example how to use Koa with TypeScript

-this branch is use typeorm module connect postsql
+this branch is use typeorm module connect PostgreSQL

 Add two modules：pg、typeorm
 pg : Non-blocking PostgreSQL client for Node.js.
 Pure JavaScript and optional native libpq bindings